The Crown season 2: Reception

-Rotten Tomatoes reported a 89% approval rating for the second season based on 83 reviews, with an average rating of 8.30/10.
+Rotten Tomatoes reported a 89% approval rating for the second season based on 85 reviews, with an average rating of 8.30/10.
 The website's critical consensus read "The Crown continues its reign with a self-assured sophomore season that indulges in high drama and sumptuous costumes."
-On Metacritic, the second season holds a score of 87 out of 100, based on 27 critics, retaining the first season's indication of "universal acclaim".
+On Metacritic, the second season holds a score of 87 out of 100, based on 27 critics.

 Foy and Smith both earned significant praise from critics.
 Chancellor Agard of Entertainment Weekly wrote "As always, Claire Foy turns in an amazingly restrained performance."
 Reviewing the first episode, Gabriel Tate of The Daily Telegraph wrote that Foy and Smith have "seldom been better".
 Hugo Rifkind of The Times said "While ardent monarchists might bristle at the way this is going, for the rest of us it's getting better and better".

 Alison Keene of Collider said "each new episode makes its mark and tells its own complete story...
 It's another exceptionally strong season of television, full of compelling drama and sweeping grandeur".
 Krutika Malikarjuna of TV Guide argued that the public is attracted to the royals' celebrity and star power, and said: "The brilliance of this framing becomes clear as the show evolves into The Real Housewives of Buckingham."
 Sophie Gilbert wrote for The Atlantic that the portrayal of a monarch who "would rather be living any other life" is "riveting", and that it is "gorgeously shot, with flawless re-creations of everything from the Throne Room in Buckingham Palace to a 1950s hospital ward.
 And it's surprisingly funny."